pandincus/pandincus.github.com/_posts/2011-04-16-combining-nuget-with-team-foundation-build.md

 When I initiated a test build for one of our apps, it failed with a bunch of these:

 > Could not resolve this reference.
-Could not locate the assembly “<assembly>”.
+Could not locate the assembly “&lt;assembly>”.
 Check to make sure the assembly exists on disk.
 If this reference is required by your code, you may get compilation errors.

 D’oh!
 Of course, **my build agent had no idea where to find my project’s external references**.